'Because Breanna was watching': Driver accelerates off with constable hanging out of car

 He was pulled over by an officer who put on his red and blue lights, and who then asked Joumaah to surrender his keys.

-When Joumaah refused, he was warned he would be arrested for obstruction.
+When Joumaah refused, he was warned that he would be arrested for obstruction.

 He still refused and the constable put handcuffs on Joumaah's right wrist.